Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example10/README.md

 * @CookieValue - provides access to the session cookie value.
 Cookie can be set using HttpServletResponse and Cookie class\
                     required, Optional<>\
                     defaultValue

+* @RequestHeader - provides access to the Http Request headers.
+When we bind against map then we get all headers key-value pairs\
+                    required, Optional<>, defaultValue